mvolkmann/blog/src/prolog.md

 % This matches any non-empty list of digits. digits([D|Ds]) --> digit(D), digits_(Ds).

+% This is an "auxiliary rule" that is not intended to be used directly.
+% Typically the names of such rules match that of the rule that uses it
+% with an underscore added at the end.
 % This matches any list of digits including an empty list. digits_([D|Ds]) --> digit(D), digits_(Ds).
 digits_([]) --> [].